 - More examples of merisms— “going out and coming in” is a fairly common merism.
 “The Lord will keep your going out and your coming in,” meaning the Lord will take care of everything in your life. ..."

 Christianity has also traditionally taught the concept of original sin: that after Eve and Adam disobeyed God, their sin was subsequently passed on to their children, who later passed it on to their children.
-This continued with each successive generation.
+This continued with each successive generation to the present time -- totalling over 100 billion humans.
 Now, many thousands of years later, the entire population of Earth is being held responsible and punished for the sin of the human race's original parents.
 This concept of passing sin and punishment from one or more guilty person(s) to others who are innocent is called scapegoating.
 Most moral systems on earth reject that concept because it is viewed as violating natural justice.
 However, such transfer of is seen in many biblical passages, from Genesis to Revelation.

-Since so many theologians believe that the sin of the original couple has spread over thousands of years to the over 7 billion humans on earth, a question naturally arises as to whether Eve and Adam's sin would also spread to other species of intelligent life on other planets.
-That is, would Eve and Adam's sin infect the entire universe?
+Since so many theologians believe that the sin of the original couple has spread over thousands of years to the almost 8 billion humans on earth today, a question naturally arises as to whether Eve and Adam's sin would also spread to other species of intelligent life on other planets.
+That is, would Eve and Adam's sin have infected the entire universe?

 Giordano Bruno (1548-1600) was a Dominican friar, mathematician, poet, and cosmologist.
 He speculated, correctly, that stars are distant suns like ours, that they may be surrounded by planets as in our solar system, and that these planets might possibly have intelligent species present.
 11 Unfortunately, his beliefs ran counter to Roman Catholic teaching at the time.
 He was thrown into a dungeon for eight years of torture, and then burned at the stake.
 His statue is seen at the Piazza Campo dei Fiori in Rome on the spot where he was executed.
 Adjacent to the statue is a bookstore called "Fahrenheit 51," which is the title of Ray Bradbury's novel, first published in 1953, which discusses freedom of thought.